3rdWebCreator/jekyll-mundana-forestry/_drafts/on-fleek.md

 image: ''

 ---
 I finally made the jump to Web3!
-It’s a little complicated.
-Just look at the path I took to get here.
+Let’s just say it was a little complicated for an average creator like me.
+Look at the winding path I took to get here.

 This blog is now hosted on [IPFS](), thanks to [Fleek.co]().
 Fleek imported the static site from a [GitHub](https://github.com/) repository.
 The repository was created using a template site through the [Forestry.io](https://www.forestry.io/) content management system.
 It’s available at the [Handshake](https://handshake.org/) domain creator.3rdWeb/, which I acquired on [Namebase](https://www.namebase.io/).